-Brock Turner sex-assault victim Chanel Miller says she was 'shocked' by short sentence
+Brock Turner sex assault victim Chanel Miller says she was 'shocked' by short sentence

 JUDGE IN BROCK TURNER CASE NOW WORKS AS HIGH SCHOOL TENNIS COACH

-Miller also recalled learning from news articles about the details of her rape, in which she was passed out outside a fraternity party.
+Miller also recalled learning from news articles about the details of her rape, that occurred while she was passed out outside a fraternity party.

-“It was surreal having the news broken to me by the internet,” Miller said.
-“I was alone, sitting at my desk, surrounded by coworkers, reading about how I was stripped and then penetrated and discarded in a bed of pine needles behind a dumpster.”
+“It was surreal having the news broken to me by the Internet,” Miller said.
+“I was alone, sitting at my desk, surrounded by co-workers, reading about how I was stripped and then penetrated and discarded in a bed of pine needles behind a dumpster.”

-She also pushed back against public scrutiny including those commenting online that she was to blame for her own assault because she had been drinking.
+She also pushed back against public scrutiny, including people commenting online that she was to blame for her own assault because she had been drinking.

 “Rape is not a punishment for getting drunk,” Miller said.
 “And we have this really sick mindset in our culture as if you deserve rape if you drink to excess.”